 With most retailers struggling to process the influx of online orders, many are using click and collect check-in software to limit the amount of time customers spend in-store and stop the virus from spreading.

-Retailers can upgrade their click & collect systems to allow customers to notify them once they have arrived through appointment scheduling software, allow customers to virtually queue for order pick-ups, or invest in curbside deliveries.
+Retailers can upgrade their click & collect systems to allow customers to notify them once they have arrived through appointment scheduling software, allow customers to join a virtual queuing system for order pick-ups, or invest in curbside deliveries.

 For an industry already exhausted by years of unprecedented change and unrest, some might assume that the coronavirus outbreak will be the final blow to brick-and-mortar retail.